nzffa/nzffa/README.md

 # NZ Farm Forestry Association Membership Management System

-This is NZFFA's radiant instance.
+This repository is NZFFA's radiant instance.
 For more information on Radiant, see: http://github.com/radiant/radiant/

 Current Radiant version is: 1.0.1